 One downside to all natural duvet fillings, including feather and down, is that you shouldn’t wash them at home as they can lose their filling more easily and are difficult to get completely dry afterwards.
 If they are cared for properly and professionally laundered, feather and down duvets can last more than twice as long as synthetic alternatives.

 Wool is a less common choice of duvet filling.
-It is similarly priced to feather and down, and excellent at retaining warm air, keeping you warm when cold and removing heat and moisture when you’re warm.
+It's similarly priced to feather and down, and excellent at retaining warm air, keeping you warm when cold and removing heat and moisture when you’re warm.
 Unlike feather and down, it’s naturally hypoallergenic and resistant to dust mites.

 However, you'll need to be careful when looking after a wool duvet – washing too often and at too high a temperature will reduce its lifespan.

-Often viewed as the height of luxury, silk duvets are naturally hypoallergenic and resistant to dust mites, and therefore ideal for eczema and asthma sufferers.
+Often viewed as the height of luxury, silk duvets are naturally hypoallergenic and resistant to dust mites, and therefore ideal for people with eczema or asthma.
 Like wool, silk will help you stay cool in summer and warm in winter.
 Like all natural fillings though, they will need to be professionally laundered.

 It's one of the lightest and most supple fillings, meaning even a 14-tog microfibre duvet will feel light.
 Some people prefer this as the duvet won't feel heavy on you as you sleep, while others prefer a heavier, more closely hugging duvet.
 If you're not sure which you'd prefer, make sure you try them out in store before buying.

-While microfibre feels similar to down, it is lighter and often cheaper.
+While microfibre feels similar to down, it's lighter and often cheaper.
 So if you've always had natural duvets but are looking for a slight change, microfibre might be for you.

 Hypoallergenic doesn't mean the same thing as anti-allergy, so it's important to know the difference before buying.